threefoldfoundation/www_vdc/content/docs/start-upgrade/index.md

 # Upgrade VDC Capacity

-Your VDC can be upgraded also when it is up and running.
+Your VDC can also be upgraded when it is up and running.

 ## Extend a Kubernetes cluster

 A Kubernetes cluster can be extended with additional worker nodes, through a few steps.

-Click on the `Àdd Node`button.
+Click on the `Add Node` button.

 ![](./img/00_k8s_extension_add_node.png)